Stockmen's is your local centre for cowboy culture!

-Immerse yourself in the history of the men and women who started ranching in western Canada almost 150 years ago with a visit to Stockmen's Memorial Foundation.
-Tucked into a sunlit high-ceilinged room on the west end of the Cochrane RancheHouse is a treasure-trove of western memorabilia.
-A wealth of well-worn saddles, many different designs of spurs and horseshoes, literally hundreds of examples of barbed wire and more than 19,000 books and magazines showcase Alberta’s livestock culture.
-Vintage cowboy hats adorn the wooden beams, looking down on cowboy art, from murals and paintings to bronze castings, including a bust of legendary cattleman, Bert Sheppard, the library’s namesake.
+Take some time and your visit and immerse yourself in the history of the men and women who started ranching in western Canada almost 150 years ago.
+The treasure-trove of western memorabilia is tucked into a sunlit high-ceilinged room on the west end of the Cochrane RancheHouse and houses a wealth of well-worn saddles, many different designs of spurs and horseshoes, literally hundreds of examples of barbed wire, and more than 19,000 books and magazines showcase Alberta’s livestock culture.
+Vintage cowboy hats adorn the wooden beams looking down on cowboy art from murals and paintings to bronze castings, including a bust of legendary cattleman, Bert Sheppard, the library’s namesake.

 Take a step back in time and imagine yourself settling on the prairies.
-The Tartan of the Prairies Branding Experience, will take you on a historical journey of land purchase, history of the area and the creation of your very own brand.
-The library is filled with branding irons, so you can sort through to find ones that can bring your idea to life.
-The staff will then heat their irons to imprint your brand on a piece of wood for you to take home as a souvenir.
+The Tartan of the Prairies — Stockmen's Branding Experience will take you on a historical journey of land purchase, history of the area, and the creation of your very own brand.
+The library is filled with branding irons, so you're sure to find ones that bring your idea to life.
+The staff will then heat the irons to imprint your brand on a piece of wood to take home as a souvenir.
 How’s that for a western cowboy howdy!